Geolid/phpcs/README.md

  - Visibility MUST be declared on all constants  (PSR-12).
  - No unused imports (`use` statements).
  - Add leading \ before function invocation to speed up resolving.
+ - Only one use per line for traits.

 ### naming